-As an industry, we promote our clients’ ability tanning.
-What’s more, by providing customers with the appropriate tanning lotion, we know that this will help them to reach their desired bronze.
+As an industry, we work to promote our clients’ ability to tan.
+What’s more, by providing customers with the appropriate tanning lotions and tips, we know that this will help them to reach their desired bronze.
 However how many of us truly understand the tanning process that we are aiding?
 Knowing how the skin tans could give you more confidence when speaking to clients about the difference between lotions and how they affect the skin.

 Did you know that tanning causes the skin to react to UV light in at least four responses?

 When skin tans, there are four main reactions which take place:

 - Melanin pigmentation begins to form.
 This is what leads to the skin darkening (tanning).

 - The skin’s outer barrier begins to thicken.

 - Several immune responses begin, allowing you to fight diseases more effectively.
 This is typically a response to the increased exposure to UVA and UVB.

 These reactions will not take place the instant that someone begins tanning, but develop over time.

 The Tanning Process